Ian-nwb/Ian-nwb/README.md

 - 📱 Building cross-platform mobile experiences with **Flutter**.
 - 🐳 Deep diving into **Docker** and Linux-based server environments.
 - 🏛️ Interested in **MVC**, **Feature-based Slicing**, and **Cybersecurity** (Kali Linux).
-- 💻 Currently fixing a homelab.
+- 💻 Currently fixing a homelab to showcase my self hosted projects.

 Resume and Projects ➡️ https://ian-tree.vercel.app/